Saint Homobonus Patron Saint of Business People

 People who yearn for greater success in their business may turn to Saint Homobonus.
 That is of course if you believe in the power of saints.

 His birth name was Omobono Tucenghi.
-The name “Homobonus” comes from the Latin words Homo and bonus, which translates to “a good man”.
+The name “Homobonus” comes from the Latin, which translates to “a good man”.
 He certainly was a good man!